24kGoldn x Mens Fashion Week SS23 Style Agenda 2022 - ExBulletin

 24kGoldn x Mens Fashion Week SS23 Style Agenda 2022

 Recently embarking on a short vacation visit as well as a brief promotional tour across Europe, the 21-year-old San Francisco native shared with Hypebeast an exclusive set of fashion images capturing her everyday looks worn at the recent Milan and Paris menswear week shows. .
-Attend Spring/Summer 2023 collections for brands such as Moschino, Versace, Givenchy,
+Attend the spring/summer 2023 collections of brands like Versace, Givenchy and Moschino.

-My personal style is very open-minded and reflects where I grew up in San Francisco, as well as the people I keep around me, including some very stylish and cultured people, says Goldn.
-Being a 2000s baby, I’m able to see everything from what’s hot right now to what’s happening on the internet.
+My personal style is very open-minded and reflects where I grew up in San Francisco, as well as the people I keep around me, including some very stylish and cultured people, Goldn said.
+Being a 2000s baby, I’m able to see everything from what’s happening right now to what’s happening on the internet.
 I consider Jimi Hendrix to be a style inspiration from the 70s, the Michael Jackson style from the 80s and 90s and the Lenny Kravitz style from the 2000s and I put it all in my bag.

 I’m excited to keep creating and I’m determined to make my career work by any means necessary and show everyone that I can’t go to college and be successful.
-Time will show that I’m true to that and I’m not new to it, Goldn adds.
+Time will show that I’m true to that, and I’m not new to it, Goldn.

-Photograph by Jordan White.
-Styling and creative direction by Be Williams.
+Jordan White.
+Photography.
+Be Williams, creative direction and styling.
 Coordinated by Karen François.

 Sources